Creating a Parent/Child Taxonomy - has 5 likes

-If your content editors are currently copy-and-pasting values from an external service into a field, this guide is for you!
+If your content creators are currently copy-and-pasting values from an external service into a field, this guide is for you!

 Possible use cases include:

-You can do so much with custom input components so if you'd like to go deeper and learn more, make sure to read the docs.
+There's so much you can do with form components, so if you'd like to go deeper and learn more, read the docs.

 Also, you should consider the value saved in this Component similar to a weak reference.
-That is, if the value you have retrieved from your API is removed from that service, your Sanity content will still contain that value, but it will be out of date.
+If the value you retrieved from your API is removed from that service, your Sanity content will still contain that value, but it will be outdated.

 name: 'product',